ebird/auk/README.md

 Overview
 --------

 [eBird](http://www.ebird.org) is an online tool for recording bird observations.
 Since its inception, nearly 500 million sightings records have been collected, making it one of the largest citizen science projects in history and an extremely valuable resource for bird research and conservation.
 The full eBird database is packaged as a text file and available for download as the [eBird Basic Dataset (EBD)](http://ebird.org/ebird/data/download).
-Due to the large size of this dataset, it must be filtered to a smaller subset of desired observations before reading into R. This subsetting is most efficiently done using AWK, a unix utility and programming language for processing column formatted text data.
+Due to the large size of this dataset, it must be filtered to a smaller subset of desired observations before reading into R. This filtering is most efficiently done using AWK, a Unix utility and programming language for processing column formatted text data.
 This package acts as a front end for AWK, allowing users to filter eBird data before import into R.

 Installation
 ------------